1. Home>

 Dormirse in the Subjunctive Future Perfect

 The Subjunctive Future Perfect is used to speak about something that will have happened if a hypothetical situations occurs in the future.
-For example, "me hubiere dormido", meaning "I will have slept".
+For example, "me hubiere dormido", meaning "I will have fallen asleep".

 In Spanish, the Subjunctive Future Perfect is known as "El Futuro Perfecto de Subjuntivo".